Diphtheria in Children

 The symptoms of diphtheria may resemble other problems or medical conditions.
-Always consult your child's physician for a diagnosis.
+Always consult your child's doctor for a diagnosis.

 How is diphtheria diagnosed?

-A physician can usually diagnose the illness based on clinical examination.
+A doctor can usually diagnose the illness based on clinical examination.
 A swab culture of the mouth or affected mucous membrane may also be used to confirm the diagnosis.

 What is the treatment for diphtheria?

-Specific treatment for diphtheria will be determined by your child's physician based on:
+Specific treatment for diphtheria will be determined by your child's doctor based on:

 Your child's age, overall health, and medical history